 However, for manufacturers, this does come with limitations, and if this is all news to you, we’d recommend checking out this article on QuickBooks inventory management to get a better understanding on how it works.

-But if you’re a manufacturer who has already started using it, we’re going to look into QuickBooks manufacturing, how manufacturers can use it for inventory management, how to identify and fix negative inventory, and our four sure-fire steps you can take to optimize your small business manufacturing for QuickBooks.
+This article will look into QuickBooks manufacturing, how to track raw materials inventory, how to identify and fix negative inventory.
+We also included our four sure-fire steps to optimize your small business manufacturing for QuickBooks.

-PRO TIP: This blog is your cake on how to manage your manufacturing in QuickBooks, but of course you want the cherry on top too, right?
+PRO TIP: This article is your go-to-guide on how to manage your manufacturing in QuickBooks, but is there a solution to take it to the next level?
 Our small business inventory management guide will help you unlock the secrets to success and maximize your business's performance.

 FYI: We’re looking at QuickBooks Online for manufacturing purposes.
 You can use desktop versions of QuickBooks, but bear in mind that they are more expensive and are rather tailored to medium and large sized businesses.